 Collaborative Divorce is the centerpiece of an alternative vision of divorce that seeks to preserve relationships, respect, and trust and accomplish a fair and workable result.
 This alternative vision encompasses legal processes that are used in a helpful, rather than harmful, manner.
 As a result, in the Collaborative Divorce process, relationships with children and extended family tend to be better preserved and supported.
 Collaborative Divorce has been around since 1991, and since 2000 in Massachusetts.
 For more information see Laurie Israel’s articles on Collaborative Divorce on the Articles page.

+Contact Karen Van Kooy or Laurie Israel if you’re interested in learning more about Collaborative Divorce.
 Laurie Israel was in the first group of Massachusetts attorneys trained in Collaborative Divorce in 2000, and has practiced Collaborative Divorce continuously since then.
-She is well known in the collaborative community, and is a former board member of the Massachusetts Collaborative Law Council.
+She has published numerous articles on collaborative divorce.
+Laurie is well known in the collaborative community, and is a former board member of the Massachusetts Collaborative Law Council.
 Karen Van Kooy is a trained collaborative lawyer and is also work on collaborative cases.
 People are starting to hear about Collaborative Law — it is more and more in the news media.
 In fact, Roy Disney and other prominent people are using Collaborative Practice to work out a civilized, practicable and fair divorce.
 Word is definitely getting around about the usefulness and power of this type of divorce resolution.

 The premise of Collaborative Divorce is to resolve the divorce though a series of four-way meetings between the clients and their respective attorneys, in which all issues are presented and openly discussed.
 Often there is a fifth person at the meetings — a neutral party who is a advisor and coach for the prcoess called a neutral process coach.
 There is a commitment not to litigate (with these attorneys) at the outset.
 The provides a safe container for the process.
 Another important feature is the mutual respect between the spouse and the other spouse’s attorney that develops.
 For more information on Collaborative Law and the various organizations that promote it, visit our links page and our articles page.